dell/karavi-resiliency/ADOPTERS.md

 # Adopters

-These organizations are using Karavi Resiliency in production:
+These organizations are using CSM for Resiliency in production:

 * [ORGANIZATION](https://url)

-If you're using Karavi Resiliency and wish to be listed, please feel free to [submit a pull request](https://github.com/karavi-resiliency/pulls)!
+If you're using CSM for Resiliency and wish to be listed, please feel free to [submit a pull request](https://github.com/karavi-resiliency/pulls)!